| As the second witness was leaving,

 her chambers."

-"That is a good idea, meleth nín," said Legolas.
+"That is a good idea, meleth nín," said Legolas,

-usual composure.
+of his usual composure.

 Legolas consulted the hourglass on his desk.
 "My lords,

-we need to prepare for the banquet this evening."
+we prepare for the banquet this evening."

 chambers, since Chief Counsellor Caranthir had offered to draw